According to the Mercator Advisory Group, 36% of small businesses mix personal funds with business purchases.

 Why Do You Need Business Credit?

-There is always a chance that your business could hit tough times.
-You wouldn’t want that debt reflected on your own personal credit report.
+There is always a chance that your business could hit tough times, and using personal credit cards for business expenses can put you personally at risk if you can't pay it back.
+You wouldn’t want that debt reflected on your own personal credit report

 Holding good business credit is useful when applying for equipment financing.
 Having a good business credit score will improve your chances of getting approved for equipment financing, business lines of credit, or other business loans.
 A good business credit score will show the financing company that you can make repayments on time, make you eligible for lower interest rates, and help you get qualified for business loans quicker and easier.